Wisc-HCI/NIST_Benchmark/README.md

 # NIST_Benchmark
- [NIST Benchmark](https://www.nist.gov/el/intelligent-systems-division-73500/robotic-grasping-and-manipulation-assembly/assembly) testing with the Franka Emika Panda Robot.
+ [NIST Benchmark](https://www.nist.gov/el/intelligent-systems-division-73500/robotic-grasping-and-manipulation-assembly/assembly) testing with the Franka Emika Panda.

 In order to just visualize the robot, follow the `Visualization` section instructions.
 To physically control the robot, you will need to follow the `Controlling Panda with FCI` instructions.